chernolab/ASpli_SM/README.md

 **PRMT5** datasets.

-Please note that for the Synthetic dataset there is a BAM folder of 292Mb to run ASpli2 from scratch.
+Please note that for the Synthetic dataset there is a BAM folder of 292Mb to run ASpli from scratch.
 You can use much light-weighted pre-computed results if you just want to reproduce the paper figures.